Nicole732/infra-eks-terraform-automation/README.md

     - *terraform state list*

 Notes:
-- Create terraform.tfvars file, make sure *.tfvars is in your .gitignore file, and set following variables inside before running the script:
+- In step 1: Create terraform.tfvars file, make sure *.tfvars is in your .gitignore file, and set following variables inside before running the script:
     - aws_access_key_id
     - aws_secret_access_key
     - aws_region
+- In step 2: remove access key and secret access key, add role for AWS authentication and for EKS as environment variables in the CI/CD platform.
 - For verbose output, set export TF_LOG=DEBUG before running TF commands

 ## Contributors